-Laurel Street to Magnolia Street: The existing four vehicle travel lanes should remain in place, but a reduction in lane widths allow curbs to be moved inward, creating additional space for wider sidewalks and a shared bike / pedestrian path.
-While one of the most constrained sections of any arterial corridor in the Old Town Neighborhoods, this segment also represents the best opportunity for additional rightof-way improvements as redevelopment occurs along the west side of the street.
-Until this option is implemented for Shields Street, alternative bike routes are identified extending on City Park Avenue and Washington Street.
+Laurel Street to Magnolia Street: The existing four vehicle travel lanes should remain in place, but a reduction in lane widths will allow the street curbs to be moved inward, creating additional space for wider sidewalks and a shared bike / pedestrian path.
+While one of the most constrained sections of any arterial corridor in the Old Town Neighborhoods, this segment also represents the best opportunity for additional right-of-way improvements as redevelopment occurs along the west side of the street.
+Until this option is implemented for Shields Street, alternative bike routes are identified on City Park Avenue and Washington Street.